ariawisp/kotlin/docs/wasm/README.md

  This single document replaces the previous scattering of notes (`ComponentDSL.md`, `Stage3Lowering.md`, `ResourceLifecyclePlan.md`, `RuntimeDispatch.md`, `TypedMarshallingPlan.md`).
 It tracks the current state, open work, and forward roadmap for bringing this fork to WASI preview‑2 parity.

+> **Note:** The `wasmWasi` target builds the Preview‑2 component model by default.
+The canonical
+> stdlib artifact is `kotlin-stdlib-wasm-wasi`; the legacy `kotlin-stdlib-wasm-component` coordinate
+> now relocates to that artifact and requires no extra Gradle flags.

 ### Binding and Runtime Evolution Roadmap